 Campus AAS MLT: Application & Selection

 Enrollment in the on-campus WSU medical laboratory science AAS degree program is limited to 32 students each fall semester.
-Applications for the program are available from the MLS Administrative Specialist after January 1, (Room 208 in the Marriott Health building), or the application can be emailed or faxed to you.
-To reach the MLS Administrative Specialist, call 801-626-6118.
+Applications for the program are available electronically between March 1-April 1.

 - If you have been previously accepted into the MLT program and you have not taken MLS classes for one or more years, you are required to reapply to the program, due to the limited number of student positions available.